codeThatThinks/ianglen.me/projects/spur.md

 ---
-layout: page
 title: Spur
 category: project
 permalink: /projects/spur/
-excerpt: Choose which operating system to boot with a physical switch.
 image: projects/spur/page.jpg
+excerpt: Spur makes it really easy to boot multiple OSes on your computer.
+In a nutshell, it is a USB device with a toggle switch.
 ---

 This was our project for HackOHI/O 2016.
 The team consisted of [Cameron Sinko](https://github.com/csinko), [Stephen Kocsis](https://github.com/TheRCguy), and myself.